koioannis/Gophercises-Solutions/url_shortener/README.md

 ]
 ```
 ### Run the app
-**Note:** You can use either json or yaml files with the same `-i` flag, just make use you specify the file extension.
+**Note:** You can use either json or yaml files with the same `-i` flag, just make sure that you specify the file extension.

 If you were to use the go run command.
 ```sh